 Instead, put the tick into a small plastic Ziploc bag with with a moist cotton ball or piece of wet paper towel.

 You have the option to send this sample in for diagnostic testing.
-Below are two places where you can send the sample in for quick results (typically under 10 days).
 Remember, it’s much easier and much more accurate to test the tick itself.
 Here is the company we use: